Spreading Stonecrop foliage

 A spreading variety with bright yellow flowers held atop round foliage that is light green and red; a drought-tolerant plant useful for hot sunny sites; a great choice for containers, edging and rock gardens

 Spreading Stonecrop is covered in stunning clusters of yellow star-shaped flowers at the ends of the stems from early to mid summer.
 The flowers are excellent for cutting.
 Its attractive succulent round leaves remain lime green in colour with showy cherry red variegation throughout the year.
-The fruit is not ornamentally significant.
 The red stems are very colorful and add to the overall interest of the plant.

 Spreading Stonecrop is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.